 These are just some of the questions we asked Darren Fearnley.
 Darren is a true veteran of the HVAC industry, with numerous decades of work experience.
 He’s also a dedicated instructor who teaches the heating, ventilation, and gas technician program at Herzing College.

 We interviewed Darren this week to get a better idea of how he runs the training, what to expect in class, and what it takes to start a successful HVAC career.

 Who is Darren Fearnley?

 Darren has been working in the HVAC industry for more years than most students have been alive.
-We’re talking nearly a half century of experience, covering everything from sheet metal, service, sales, and management.
+We’re talking nearly a half century of experience, covering everything from sheet metal and service to sales and management.